kiss-keray/ADDP/addp-rpc/addp-rpc-start/src/main/rpc-web/README.md

 The `build` folder with static assets is the only output produced by Create React App.

 However this is not quite enough if you use client-side routing.
-Read the next section if you want to support URLs like `/todos/42` in your single-webPage app.
+Read the next section if you want to support URLs like `/todos/42` in your single-webPageable app.

 ### Serving Apps with Client-Side Routing

 If you use routers that use the HTML5 [`pushState` history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries) under the hood (for example, [React Router](https://github.com/ReactTraining/react-router) with `browserHistory`), many static file servers will fail.
 For example, if you used React Router with a route for `/todos/42`, the development server will respond to `localhost:3000/todos/42` properly, but an Express serving a production build as above will not.

-This is because when there is a fresh webPage load for a `/todos/42`, the server looks for the file `build/todos/42` and does not find it.
+This is because when there is a fresh webPageable load for a `/todos/42`, the server looks for the file `build/todos/42` and does not find it.
 The server needs to be configured to respond to a request to `/todos/42` by serving `index.html`.
 For example, we can amend our Express example above to serve `index.html` for any unknown paths:

 ```diff
  app.use(express.static(path.join(__dirname, 'build')));